-Permits are issued for public property (parks, beaches, streets, sidewalks, and public buildings) in 34 film-friendly municipalities and taxing districts within Palm Beach County.
+The Film & Television Commission is the official County agency that issues permits for filming on public property.
+The office offers free one-stop permitting for over 50 municipalities, taxing districts, county departments and other community entities within Palm Beach County.
 Please allow three business days to process a standard permit.
 If you need a permit processed in less than three days, please notify our office in advance of filling out a permit application.
-Any projects involving road closures, intermittent traffic control or closing off public areas or other special circumstances will require additional time to process.
+Projects involving road closures, intermittent traffic control or closing public areas or other special circumstances will require additional time to process.

 Securing a permit requires a $1 million comprehensive or commercial general liability policy.
 Vehicles, watercraft or aircraft may require additional coverage.
 Stunts or special effects, require a five million dollar policy.
 Some locations are owned by mulitple entities and additional insurance certificates will need to be issues.
 Once the permit application has been sumbitted, an email will be sent to you with the exact wording that is required for each certificate as each municipality has their own preferences for insurance certificates.

 Please be advised that our office does not issue permits for the Town of Palm Beach.

 If you would like to film in the Town of Palm Beach please refer to their website.